cs-cordero/interview-prep/src/sdi_techniques.md

 * To do this, you will need to maintain a config file or separate database to map logical partitions to the real servers.

+## Search
+* The trouble with setting up a system to support search is that you need to generate a massive, distributed search index that maps words to individual system objects that they could refer to.
+* This requires a ton of space to maintain.
+Special consideration must be made to understand how much space is required to maintain the system.
+    * This usually looks like:  time in years to keep data * daily data generation * 365
+    * Special consideration is needed to make sure you generate new IDs that are unique across teh whole system.
+    * The Index looks like a big distributed hash table, where the key is a word and the value is a list of IDs that it points to.
+    * Special consideration must be made to how to shard the index.
+        * Either shard based on words (if specific words get hot then you can get nonuniformity)
+        * Or shard based on the tweet objects (words can be duplicated across shards, but a given tweet ID is modded across the shards)

+## Partitioning for Threading
+* Sometimes you may want to partition a job by thread number.
+* The use case for this is in the web crawler discussion where, in order to avoid overloading a given server, we could route all pages to the same domain to a single thread so that at any given time your system is only sending one request to that domain at a time.

+## Throttling
+### Types
+* *Hard Throttling*:  The number of API requests cannot exceed the throttle limit.
+* *Soft Throttling*:  We can set the API request limit to exceed a certain percentage.
+For example if we have a rate-limit of 100 messages a minute and 10% exceed-limit, our rate limiter will allow up to 110 messages per minute.
+* *Elastic or Dynamic Throttling*:  The number of requests can go beyond the threshold if the system has resources available.
+For example, if a user is allowed only 100 messages a minute, we can let the user send more than 100 messages a minute when there are free resources available in the system.

+### Algorithms
+* *Fixed Window Algorithm*:  The time window is considered from the start of the time-unit to the end of the time-unit.
+For example, a period would be considered 0-60 seconds for a minute irrespective of the time frame at which the API request has been made.
+* *Rolling Window Algorithm*:  The time window is considered from the fraction of the time at which the request is made plus the time window length.
+For example, if there are two messages sent at the 300th millisecond and the 400th millisecondof a second, we'll count them as two messages from the 300th millisecond to the 300th millisecond of the next second.

+### Actor Identification
+* *By IP-address*:  We could throttle requests per IP, but the problem occurs when multiple users share a single public IP like in an internet cafe or smartphone users using the same gateway.
+    * One bad user can cause throttling to other users.
+    * Another issue is that if we cache based on IP addresses, and if we allow IPv6 addresses, there are a huge number of IPv6 addresses available for a hacker to use that could cause a server to run out of memory.
+* *By User ID*:  We could require all users to authenticate themselves.
+But then does that mean we have to rate limit the login API itself?
+A would-be hacker can perform a DDoS against a user by entering the wrong credentials up to a limit.
+* *By Hybrid Approach*: We could do both per-IP and per-user rate limiting as they both have weaknesses when implemented alone.
+This will result in more cache entries with more details per entry requiring more memory and storage.

 #### To look up later:
 1. Wide-column databases like HBase.
 1. Bigtable, which "combines multiple files into one block to store on the disk"